Newcastle United F.C.: 2021–present: PIF era

 On 7 October 2021, after 14 years as owner, Ashley sold the club to a new consortium for a reported £305 million.
 The consortium was made up of Saudi Arabia's Public Investment Fund, RB Sports & Media and PCP Capital Partners.
-On 20 October 2021, Bruce left his position by mutual consent, after receiving a reported £8 million payout.
-Eddie Howe was appointed as Bruce's replacement a few weeks later on 8 November 2021.
+On 20 October, Bruce left his position by mutual consent, after receiving a reported £8 million payout.
+Eddie Howe was appointed as Bruce's replacement on 8 November 2021.
 Howe guided the club to an 11th-place finish after a run of 12 wins in their final 18 games, and Newcastle became the first team in Premier League history to avoid relegation after failing to win any of their first 14 games.

-On 30 May 2022, the club announced they had reached an agreement of a compensation fee with Brighton & Hove Albion to appoint Dan Ashworth as the new Sporting Director; the appointment was confirmed on 6 June 2022.
-On 15 July 2022, the club brought in Darren Eales, from Major League Soccer team Atlanta United FC, as the club's new chief executive officer – acting as a "key member of the club's leadership structure".

-On 21 August 2022, Newcastle United Women moved to the club's ownership for the first time, after a formal restructuring.
+On 21 August 2022, Newcastle United Women moved into the club's ownership for the first time, after a formal restructuring.
+At the end of the 2022–23 season, the club sealed qualification for the Champions League for the first time in 20 years.
+The season was the subject of the Amazon Prime Video documentary We Are Newcastle United.
+In the 2023–24 season, Newcastle were eliminated in the group stages of the Champions League.

+On 16 March 2025, Newcastle United won their first major domestic trophy since 1955 after beating Liverpool 2–1 in the 2025 EFL Cup final through goals from Dan Burn and Alexander Isak.

+On 5 September 2025, Newcastle United announced the appointment of David Hopkinson as Chief Executive Officer.
+Hopkinson, who previously held senior roles at Real Madrid, Madison Square Garden Sports, and Maple Leaf Sports & Entertainment, succeeded Darren Eales.
+His mandate includes strengthening the club’s commercial strategy, expanding its global profile, and overseeing long-term infrastructure projects.